 - Hot sauce and/or Worcestershire sauce (optional)

-- Whisk the eggs in a bowl with Guarnaschelli’s tried and true recipe: a pinch of salt, cracked black pepper, and a splash of cool water to loosen them up.
+Whisk the eggs in a bowl with Guarnaschelli’s tried-and-true recipe for beginners: a pinch of salt, cracked black pepper, and a splash of cool water to loosen them up.

-- Place some butter in a pan and let it melt on mellow to medium heat (don’t let it turn brown!)
+Place some butter in a pan and let it melt on mild to medium heat.
+Don’t let it turn brown.
 Once the butter is melted in your pan, pour in the eggs.
-The pan should be hot but not piping hot, since too high heat is what leads to overcooked and dry eggs.
+The pan should be hot but not piping hot, since too-high heat is what leads to overcooked and dry eggs.

-- Allow the eggs to settle and cook for a minute before starting to gently stir them with a heatproof rubber spatula, which will not only protect your pan from scratching but also prevent them from turning into a mushy mess.
+Allow the eggs to settle and cook for a minute before starting to gently stir them with a heatproof rubber spatula, which will not only protect your pan from scratching but also prevent your eggs from turning into mush.
 “I stir consistently, sweeping the sides and edges to make sure the egg doesn’t stick and cook too quickly in only one area,” says Guarnaschelli.
 “Being consistent and watching them is the most important part of the method.”

-- When your eggs reach their desired consistency, immediately remove them from the heat and transfer to a plate.
-If you don’t, you run the risk of ruining that perfect pile you just worked so hard to create.
+When your eggs reach their desired consistency, immediately remove them from the heat and transfer them to a plate.
+If you don’t, you run the risk of ruining that perfect pile of fluffy scrambled eggs you just worked so hard to create.
 “They will continue to cook as long as they are in the pan, even if you remove it from the direct heat of the stove,” she says.

-If you’re using anything other than a nonstick pan, that’s your first mistake.
-You might love your trusty cast iron but it’s beautiful for cooking just about everything except scrambled eggs.
-Even with a ton of cooking fat or a well-seasoned pan, there’s something about the cast iron that makes eggs want to stick, meaning you’ll end up with less eggs and a caked on mess to scrub later.
+If you’re using anything other than a nonstick pan, you’re making a big mistake.
+You might love your trusty cast-iron skillet, but it’s not ideal for scrambled eggs.
+Even with a ton of cooking fat or a well-seasoned pan, there’s something about the cast iron that makes eggs want to stick—meaning you’ll end up with fewer eggs to eat and a big caked-on mess to scrub later.
 “A nonstick pan and some butter is the best combo to make the eggs cook evenly,” says Guarnaschelli.
-If you only have cast iron in your cabinet and want to make perfect scrambled eggs, order this nonstick pan with over 1,500 perfect reviews.
+Also, while you can nuke your eggs as an alternative method of cooking, chefs generally recommend making scrambled eggs without a microwave.